Corporate Responsibility

 Formal signing of the Sembrando Vida partnership supporting environmental restoration and community engagement in Choix, Sinaloa.

 We are committed to empowering future generations through early access to technology and education.
-Oroco donated computers to schools in Choix, giving children opportunities to:
+Oroco donated computers to schools in Choix giving children opportunities to develop digital literacy, explore new ways of learning, and build skills that support their future education and career paths.

 Kids wearing hard hats in a computer lab